7 Urban Planning Ideas for Smarter Workplace Design

 4. Make a statement.

 One of my favorite things to discover in a new city is the public art.
-I’m always drawn to iconic, larger than life pieces.
-Think of the last time you stood beneath a huge mural, a towering sculpture or an iconic landmark.
-If you’re like me, you took lots of pictures and made a lasting memory.
+I’m always drawn to iconic, larger-than-life pieces.
+Think of the last time you stood beneath a huge mural, a towering sculpture, or an iconic landmark.
+If you’re like me, you take lots of pictures and make a lasting memory.